L3cr0f/pma_course/Labs/Lab_09.md

 **4. What is happening at 0x00401133?**

-A new variable is being defined, in this case an encrypted one as stated previously at point 2.
+A new variable is being defined, in this case an encrypted one or a key as stated previously at point 2.
 The string value is "1qaz2wsx3edc".

 **5. What arguments are being passed to subroutine 0x00401089?**